MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ---
 ## Basic Mechanics of MeVisLab (Example: Building a Contour Filter) {#TutorialBasicMechanics}

-In this chapter you will learn the basic mechanics of the MeVisLab IDE.
-You will learn how to re-use existing Modules to load and view data and you will build your first processing pipeline.
+In this chapter you will learn the basic mechanisms of the MeVisLab IDE.
+You will learn how to re-use existing modules to load and view data and you will build your first processing pipeline.

 {{< youtube "hRspMChITE4">}}